Professional Bookkeeping with QuickBooks Online with Payroll Practice and Management (Voucher Included)

 - QuickBooks Online software

 - Your enrollment in this course includes a free 1-year full subscription to QuickBooks Online.
-You will learn how to access and activate this subscription in the Lesson 2 assignment.
+You will be shown how to access and activate this subscription.

 - Payroll Accounting